Dee68/pp5/README.md

 ---

 #### Site User
-User 1: The typical site user would be a male/female aged between 18 and 50 who has an interest in tailoring, clothes desigigning and presenting a good outfit.
+User 1: The typical site user would be a male/female aged between 18 and 50 who has an interest in tailoring, clothes designing and presenting a good outfit.

 User 2: Additional site users could be partners of user 1 and may be browsing the site to purchase gifts for them.